ngs-doo/dsl-compiler-client/client-api/sbt/Readme.md

     generateUnmanagedCSSources

 To compile the generated sources into the `assembleName`.
-Will look for the sources in `monoTempFolder`
+Will look for the sources in `monoTempFolder`.
+For compilation revenj lib is needed.
+There is one versioned under the `dsl_compiler_client_user` project, and can be used till those sources become stable and exposed via api functionality.

     compileCSharpServer